kaushik-srinivasan/Project/README.md

 Assumptions, exclusions, and other tasks:

 1. The missing data has been filled using the linear interpolation method.
-2. The linear regression model takes in all the features to make predictions.
+2. The linear regression model uses all the features to make predictions.
 3. The 795 generated features are based on the paper.
+4. The data was extracted from Bloomberg and the relevant features were calculated in excel.
+The values are transferred to Data_ANN.